mimichen123/dgmd-e17/README.md

     Integrate our solution into Duckietown autonomy stack<br>
     Navigate to the <code>[exercise]/packages/solution</code> directory in your local <code>duckietown-lx</code> environment.<br><br>
     Replace <code>[exercise]</code> with the name of your specific module folder (e.g., <code>visual-lane-servoing</code> or <code>object-detection</code>).<br><br>
-    Then, copy the files for  <a href="https://github.com/mimichen123/dgmd-e17/visual-lane-servoing">lane following </a> and  <a href="https://github.com/mimichen123/dgmd-e17/object-detection"> object detection</a>  to the module folder in your repository.
+    Then, copy our files here for  <a href="https://github.com/mimichen123/dgmd-e17/visual-lane-servoing">lane following </a> and  <a href="https://github.com/mimichen123/dgmd-e17/object-detection"> object detection</a>  to the module folder in your repository.
 This step ensures this implementation is correctly integrated into the Duckietown autonomy stack.
   </li><br>

  <li>